 Normal projector lumens can be a bit confusing for the manufacturer and the consumer like us.
 To know the exact number of lumens on any projector.

 Because the projector manufacturer gives the normal lumens number in the projector description (Sometimes).
 That manufacturer has measured.
-These lumens are which part of the projection scarface it’s not confirmed.
-It could be manipulated for us.
+These lumens are which part of the projection surface it’s not confirmed.
+It could be confusing for us.

 But when it comes to the ANSI lumens then the scenario is changed.
 The ANSI lumens are completely different from the normal lumens.

 Normal lumens only give the value of one part of the projector screen.
 While the ANSI lumens are the sum of the whole projector screen.
 To get the ANSI lumens, projector manufacturer.
 Has to divide the projector screen into nine parts.